City Power: Load shedding

 City Power currently obtains 90% of its power from Eskom and 10% from the Kelvin Power Station from which it seeks to move away from.

-In 2014, it announced that it will remotely switch off geysers "to reduce the impact of load shedding.
+In 2014, it announced that it will remotely switch off geysers "to reduce the impact of load shedding."

 In 2021, it resolved to be an electricity generator to "reduce over-reliance on Eskom".
 In 2023, the City of Johannesburg along with City Power aimed to cut load shedding in Johannesburg by 3 stages through the use of smart meters and the recommissioning of two existing open cycle gas turbines.
 It also sought to secure power on a long-term basis from independent power producers (IPPs).

 In 2023, City Power said it had to replace more than 390 mini-substations (pole-mounted transformers), at a cost of R200 million which constituted 80% of its budget for the year.
 The cause of this was load shedding, theft and vandalism.

+In September 2023, City Power announced a drive that would replace all meters with smart meters before 24 November 2024.
+This was due to a limitation in all meters that generate a token ID using the Standard Transfer Specification.
+This change would also enable City Power to remotely limit electricity usage in households whose usage is higher than normal.

+From 6 November 2023, City Power took over management of the load shedding schedule from Eskom.

+From 10 June 2024, City Power implemented its own form of load shedding called load reduction.

 Electricity procurement

 In 2023, through grid access it aims to obtain 53MW from customer-embedded rooftop solar generation and 3.7MW from municipal building PV generation, for a total of 60MW.

 By 2026/27, it hopes to target 480MW (with 200MW coming from households and businesses, 150MW from independent power producers on private and mining land, 50MW from financed rooftop IPP PV programmes, 27MW through municipal building PV generation, 33.5MW from landfill gas generation and solid waste-to-energy, and 20MW from natural gas generation.)

+In July 2023, the City of Johannesburg introduced wheeling tariffs which charge both independent power producers and City Power customers to allow use of the existing grid infrastructure to supply customers with electricity.

+In August 2023, City Power secured 92MW from four IPPs: waste-to-energy (20MW), gas-to-power (31MW) and PV solar generation (40.8MW).

+In April 2024, the 50 MW John Ware Gas Turbine Power Station was recommissioned.